-The speakers bureau is reserved only to current SSA chapters.
+The speaker's bureau is reserved only for current SSA chapters.
 We will do our best to find you a speaker to meet your needs.

 The views and opinions expressed by the individuals on the SSA Speakers Bureau are solely those of the individuals themselves and do not necessarily represent those of the Secular Student Alliance and its employees.

 Alison Gill is Vice President for Legal and Policy at American Atheists, where she manages the organization’s federal and state advocacy for religious equality and litigation activities to protect the separation of religion and government.
 Alison is a nationally recognized expert on civil rights law and state advocacy.

 Prior to her work with American Atheists, Alison worked as a consultant to nonprofits focusing on advocacy strategy and systemic change and as Senior Legislative Counsel at the Human Rights Campaign, where she managed state-level advocacy on issues such as conversion therapy, bullying prevention, education discrimination, health and wellness, youth homelessness, and data collection.

 In 2016, Sarah facilitated the establishment of the first ever Secular Caucus in the Texas Democratic Party and worked with secular Democrats to successfully incorporate three secular policy resolutions into the party’s platform.
 This inspired her to co-found Secular Democrats of America in 2020, where she now serves as program director.